glukt/BiS-Finder/README.md

 -   **Known Bug:** The wiki scraper does not yet parse "Creation" information for crafted items (e.g., Abyssal tentacle).
 -   **Next Up:** We are working on a more intelligent upgrade algorithm beyond simple stat comparison.
--   **UI Polish:** We plan to improve the UI for displaying source information, inspired by plugins like the Loot Lookup plugin.
+-   **UI Polish:** We plan to improve the UI for displaying source information.

 ## Future Goals